 Since South Carolina is an at-fault state, the plaintiff has to prove their case.
-Our skilled personal injury attorneys at the Elrod Pope Law Firm have helped numerous clients with their personal injury claims.
+Our skilled personal injury attorneys at the Elrod Pope Accident & Injury Attorneys have helped numerous clients with their personal injury claims.
 We understand that presenting the right argument is imperative to achieving a positive outcome.
 You cannot simply make claims and not back them up with a proper argument.
 Having the benefit of an experienced personal injury attorney will give you the edge and knowledge you need to make the best steps moving forward.

 Seek Legal Counsel for Your South Carolina Personal Injury Case